 Consequently, instead of being a craft designed to unleash explosive projectiles on the Axis powers, it was decided that it could be more usefully employed as a military transport.

-As a result, the JRM Mars, given the new moniker XPB2M-1R, was overhauled, it’s gun turrets, wing bomb bays, and armoured plating swapped for the extensive cargo hatchings and cargo loading equipment it would need to fulfill its new obligations.
+As a result, the JRM Mars, given the new moniker XPB2M-1R, was overhauled, and its gun turrets, wing bomb bays, and armoured plating were swapped for the extensive cargo hatchings and cargo loading equipment it would need to fulfill its new obligations.

 US Navy Service